therden/sequential-links-rustler/README.md

 ToDo
 ----
-Bugs, ideas for improvements and new features are tracked in [Issues](https://github.com/therden/sequential-links-rustler/issues) -- feel free to share your thoughts there.
+I track bugs and ideas for improvements and new features in [Issues](https://github.com/therden/sequential-links-rustler/issues) -- feel free to contribute your thoughts there.

 Speaking of contributions
 -------------------------